Plant Kingdom | Classification, Characteristics, Life cycle, Example,

 Plant kingdom examples?

-I Hope friends, you have liked the information given about the plant kingdom or botany, if you like it, then share it with your friends too.
+I Hope friends, you have liked the information about the plant kingdom or botany, if you like it, then share it with your friends too.

 Thank you